kaaproject/kaa/doc/Whats-new/index.md

 ## Kaa 1.5

+### The Things Network integration

+The Things Network Integration service ([TTNC][TTNC]) enables integration between the Kaa platform and [The Things Network (TTN)][the-things-network].
+These integrations make it possible to connect LoRa devices to the Kaa platform with help of The Things Network.

+Check out [TTNC][TTNC] documentation for more information.

 ### Software file management

 Over-the-air Orchestrator service ([OTAO][OTAO]) can handle software files upload via [REST API][OTAO REST API] and store these files in a configured AWS S3 bucket.